Benedictteo05/OSA_notes/Application Security/Foundational Concepts of Information Security.md

 **Confidentiality**
 - Rules limiting who has access to information.
 - Ensures that only authorized users are able to access information.
+- Measures are put in place to prevent data from falling into the hands of people who do not have the authorization to access said information.
+- Three types of Authentication
+	- Something you know.
+	- Something you are.
+	- Something you have.

 **Integrity**
 - Rules governing how and when information is modified by authorized users.
 - Ensures that information remains consistent and unaltered.
+- Information s

 **Availability**
 - Assurance that people who are authorized to access information are able to do so.
-- Ensures that the data, or the system, is available for autho
+- Ensures that the data, or the system, is available for authorized user when required.